Hercules Detective Agency Case Files are Copyrighted with the U.S. Copyright Office, Library of Congress

 "Never a doubt!"
 Herc pointed up at his sail.
 "I knew he'd get us here in time!
 He's a mighty fellow!"

 The villagers laughed.
 "We'll be cheering for you!" they shouted.
-The huge painting of the Minotaur's head billowed in the wind as Herc's team brought down the sail.
+The huge painting of the Minotaur's head disappeared as Herc's team brought down the sail.
+But the wooden Minotaur head attached to the prow easily identified their ship from all the others.

 "I'll take two maps," Hercules shouted.